mickael9/fac/README.rst

     $ pip3 install -e .

-*NOTE (linux users)*: By default, these commands will require you to be root unless you run `pip` from a virtualenv or you use the ``--user`` flag.
+*NOTE (Linux users)*: By default, these commands will require you to be root unless you run `pip` from a virtualenv or you use the ``--user`` flag.

 If you run `pip` with the ``--user`` flag, make sure ``~/.local/bin`` is in your `PATH`